rzellem/EXOTIC/README.md

 ![Lightcurve graph showing relative flux versus phase with error bars and interpolated curve.](https://github.com/rzellem/EXOTIC/raw/main/docs/images/HAT-P-32bExample.png)

-For the full output of EXOTIC please see the [example output](https://github.com/rzellem/EXOTIC/raw/main/Documentation/English/example_output.txt)
+Exotic will output the final parameters in a text file and a plot of the light curve.
+The output will look similar to the following:

 ```
 *********************************************************